 i.
 Additional Information on EERE Exchange

 EERE Exchange is designed to enforce the deadlines specified in this FOA.
-The "Apply" and "Submit" buttons will automatically disable at the defined Questions about this FOA?
-Email FY22FeedstockConversionFOA@ee.doe.gov.
+The "Apply" and "Submit" buttons will automatically disable at the defined submission deadlines.
+Should applicants experience problems with EERE Exchange, the following information may be helpful.